semgrep/semgrep-docs/docs/sample-ci-configs.md

 The sample configuration files below run [Semgrep CI](https://github.com/returntocorp/semgrep-action) on various continuous integration providers.

-These configurations all connect to a [Semgrep App](https://semgrep.dev/manage) account.
+These samples all connect to a [Semgrep App](https://semgrep.dev/manage) account.
 The configurations refer to `SEMGREP_DEPLOYMENT_ID` and `SEMGREP_APP_TOKEN`, which are essentially a username and a password.
-You can find the appropriate values for these on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.
+You can find the right values for these variables on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.

+If you don't want to use an online account, you can remove the usages of these variables, and instead use the `--config` flag to set which rules to scan with.

 [TOC]